 Melvyna qualified as a solicitor in September 2019 joining BDBF upon qualification.

-Having trained at a leading employment law firm Melvyna has assisted with employment litigation for senior executives in the Employment Tribunal and Employment Appeal Tribunal.
+Having trained at a leading employment law firm, Melvyna has assisted with employment litigation for senior executives in the Employment Tribunal, Employment Appeal Tribunal and Court of Appeal.

 Melvyna has drafted employment and service contracts, workplace polices and handbooks and also delivers updates and training.

 She is a member of the Employment Lawyers Association and a volunteer adviser at Lawyers in the Soup Kitchen.